MPL Medial Patella Luxation

 Surgery is recommended for Grade 2 MPLs or worse, preferably as early as a few months of age.

-The course of action that needs to be taken depends on the knee’s structure and how abnormal they are, no two cases are exactly alike.
+The course of action that needs to be taken depends on the knee’s structure and how abnormal it is, no two cases are exactly alike.

 BULLDOG MPL MOST COMMON SURGICAL REPAIR:

-There are three surgical procedures that are used to treat patellar luxation.
+Three surgical procedures are used to treat patellar luxation.

 One, or several, of the following strategies, may be required to correct your bulldog puppy’s patella luxation: